 Q) Should our group use the Social Change or Social Services version of the MHO assessment survey?

 A) By “Social Change” or “Social Justice” organizations we refer to groups addressing root causes of oppression and organizing those most affected by a problem in the process of creating solutions and providing leadership.
 Social Services organizations may serve similar constituencies and often work in tandem with social change approaches.
 The MHO Assessments differ in terminology to reflect social services and social justice cultures.
 Social Services organizations may use either survey and benefit by learning about options for moving toward deeper engagement of their constituencies in advocacy to speak for themselves, and organizing to address their own needs.

-To decide which assessment is best for you, consult with RoadMap’s e-learning coordinator who will explain the signup process and show you how to use the assessment tools.
+To decide which assessment is best for you, consult with RoadMap’s Assessment Services Manager who will explain the signup process and show you how to use the assessment tools.